 As a simple example from the real world, here are the channels driving traffic to a post on our blog over the first few months after it was published.
 No changes or optimizations were made to this content after it was launched.

 Over time, you will see organic visitors pay off as compound interest, a single investment that produces more and more value over time.

-Data source: Conductor Searchlight (Formatted as cumulative value)
+Data source: Conductor SEO Platform (Formatted as cumulative value)

 Most content gets a spike in traffic for a few weeks, which promptly dies, but content created to meet customer demand – SEO-driven content – builds value over time.

 If you continue to invest in long-term content and SEO, you get a stream of visitor dividends that becomes a material ROI, which is a big advantage over competitors who are completely dependent on paying market rates for new customers.